Does working from home make employees more (or less) productive?

 Silence breeds suspicion

 A sage friend of mine once said, that ‘silence breeds suspicion’.
-That was to say, basically, that if we are not expressly told something – if we cannot physically see it, taste it, smell it or clearly detect it – but we know it exists, we will begin to theorise and perhaps fabricate the story – just guessing at the facts of the matter.
+That was to say, that if we are not expressly told something – but we're pretty sure a story exists, we may begin to theorise and perhaps fabricate the details.
 And sometimes building a worst-case scenario in our minds.

-In this context, the employee working from home is a sitting duck for those who will take aim and cry foul (foul / fowl – pun intended there – just to see if you’re still reading 😊).
+In this context and remote from others in the team, the employee working from home is a sitting duck for those who will take aim.

 It doesn’t make either side right.
 Someone working on site in the business might correctly assert that a home-based employee is abusing a perk.
 The home-based employee might be beyond reproach.
 And as some employers have found out, having a person physically on site is no guarantee of productivity!!